iterative/katacoda-scenarios/get-started/params-metrics-plots/02-associate-params-with-stages.md

 # Associate variables with stages

-In order to measure the effects of parameter changes, DVC tracks them as another factor in stages.
+To measure the effects of parameter changes, DVC tracks them as another factor in stages.
 Parameters have their own block `params` in `dvc.yaml`.

 You can view `dvc.yaml` by clicking the link below.
 (Please do not change